Write-with-LAIKA/drama-engine/README.md

 ### Databases

-While the Drama Engine maintains its state internally, it is very often necessary to connect an external database, for example for persistant storage.
+While the Drama Engine maintains its state internally, it is very often necessary to connect an external database, for example for persistent storage.

 This library was developed to power our live product, [Writers Room](https://wr.writewithlaika.com), where we utilise the browsers IndexedDB API to store and manage states and data.
 When we decided to open source this package, we realised we needed to ship this with a generic database interface.
-The in-memory database can be found in `database/in-memory-database.ts` and is the default database unless you override it during drama initialisation.
+The in-memory database can be found in `db/in-memory-database.ts` and is the default database unless you override it during drama initialisation.
+Databases have to conform to the interface defined in `db/database.ts`.

 ## 🛸 Intended Use